-- Some but not all stick welders, have a time duration for the hot start, set it to 0.5 seconds.
+- Some, but not all stick welders, have a time duration for the hot start, set it to 0.5 seconds.

-What is arc force or dig in welding?
+What is arc force (or dig) in welding?

-Arc force or dig is a feature that senses the drop of the arc’s voltage caused by arc length shortening.
+Arc force (or dig) is a feature that senses the drop of the arc’s voltage caused by arc length shortening.
 Arc force compensates for the voltage drop by increasing the amperage.
 Increased amperage ensures that the heat stays the same and that the electrode will not stick to the base metal.

 If the arc length shortens for whatever reason, the arc’s voltage decreases too, but the amperage stays almost the same.
-For this characteristic, the power supply of stick welding is called constant current (CC).

-Despite that, the amperage stays about the same the puddle’s heat (volts*amps) will drop.
+Despite that the amperage stays about the same, the puddle’s heat (volts*amps) will drop.